 There are many situations in which positioning should be an area of great attention.
-Particularly for permanent or long-term bedridden people, people with reduced mobility, people with pressure ulcers or pressure ulcer risk, people receiving hygiene procedures in bed as well as restless and unstable people.
+Particularly for permanent or long-term bedridden clients, with reduced mobility, with pressure ulcers or pressure ulcer risk, clients being washed in bed as well as restless or unstable clients.

-When positioning is integrated in the care for these people, it will have a major influence on the progression of their disease and their overall quality of life.
+For these clients, integrating positioning as a focus area, can have great influence on the progression of their disease and their overall quality of life.

-Positioning will also have a positive impact on the care-giver’s health and safety, as the processes regarding bedridden people often will be easier to manage and handle.
+Positioning will also have a positive impact on the caregiver’s health and safety, as the tasks concerning bed bound clients will be easier to manage and handle.

 You might also like: What is good positioning?

 Unfortunately, positioning is often considered to be complicated and as a task best left to experts.
 This is unfortunate because positioning does not require any specialized training or knowledge.
 But it does require practice and listening to the client.

 Therefore, Vendlet wants to partake in bringing greater attention towards positioning with this series of articles on the topic.